 - What to Look for in a Kyoto-Style Slow Drip Coffee Maker?

 - How Do You Brew Kyoto-Style Slow Drip Coffee at Home?

 Kyoto-style slow drip coffee is a cold-brew method that extracts coffee drip-by-drip rather than through immersion, which is the extraction method of standard cold-brew or toddy.
 The Kyoto-style is almost exclusively enjoyed cold, and it may be considered a Japanese version of iced coffee.

-Japan is where the earliest records of any cold-brew coffee are found, and it’s well documented that coffee was being brewed via slow drip by the 1600s.
+Japan’s coffee culture has given rise to several unique innovations.
+And indeed Japan is where the earliest records of any cold-brew coffee are found, and it’s well documented that coffee was being brewed via slow drip by the 1600s.
 The brew method increased in popularity, especially in Kyoto, and hence became known as Kyoto-style slow drip.